Because the true digital value of music assets depends on provenance, permanence, and structure - not just an audio file.

 -

-Attribution, context, and economic participation are reconstructed informally, if at all
+Attribution, context, and economic participation are reconstructed informally, if at all.

 DAAP introduces the missing structural layer.
 Not to replace audio formats or playback systems, but to define music as a durable digital asset rather than a transient audio file.